 The Victory at Mactan is not just a heritage of the Visayans but of the entire Filipino people.
 In 1895, Emilio Jacinto, one of the founders of the Filipino nation, invoked the memory of Lapulapu by reminding the Filipinos that the blood of Lapulapu still flows in their veins.
 In 1898, Lapulapu’s memory was again evoked on the day Philippine independence was proclaimed in Cavite.
 This context is the reason why in 2019, the center of the national observance of Independence Day was at Mactan; and in 2021, on the 500th anniversary of the Victory at Mactan, the NQC proposes that all local government units, state universities and colleges, foreign service posts, and government offices will have simultaneous flag-raising ceremonies at the monuments and plazas dedicated to the heroes, to underscore that the spirit of freedom was alive throughout our history since the Victory at Mactan.

-We are now in a time when the ideal society of our heroes has been a reality.
+We are now in a time when the dream of our heroes, which was to govern ourselves, has been a reality.
 With respect to their memories, we must put a premium on the sense of nation.
 And a nationalistic commemoration of the quincentennials is the best thing our time and generation can offer at the pedestal of monuments dedicated to our heroes, martyrs, and great men and women.

 The NCCA and the NHCP collaborated with PhilPop in producing the official theme song for the 2021 QCP.
 Young songwriter Roel Rostata’s “Bagani” was chosen from the 2021 QCP Playlist, collected through 2019 PhilPop Bootcamps.
 The title of the song was derived from the Manobo word for warrior class (literal protector of the community).
 It is akin to various Austronesian words: ‘bayani’ (originally means ‘warrior’ among the ancient Cebuanos and Tagalogs, and ‘brave’ in early Kapampangan society), ‘bagani’ (Bagobo and Mandaya for a chieftain, a great man or someone who has contributed something to the betterment of the community), ‘balani’ (Tausug for ‘brave’), ‘barani’ (Magindanaw for ‘brave’), and ‘berani’ (Malay for ‘courageous’)—all referring to the dauntless, responsible person.